ssbc/go-ssb-room/docs/testing.md

 # Testing
-* Fill the fake route
-* Write your test (preferably getting the route from the router)
+`go-ssb-room` has a variety of tests to ensure that functionality that once worked, keeps working (it does not regress.)
+These tests are scattered around the repositories modules, but they are always contained in a file ending with `_test.go`—a compiler-enforced naming convention for Golang tests.

 ## Structure
 Most routes are focused on administrating the room server.
-Tasks such as adding new users, editing notices (like the Welcome page or Code of Conduct).
-These are routes that require authentication, and they live at `web/handlers/admin`.
+Tasks such as adding new users, editing notices (like the _Welcome_ or _Code of Conduct_ pages).
+These are routes that require elevated privileges to perform actions, and they live in `web/handlers/admin`.

 Routes that are to be visited by all users can be found in `web/handlers`.

 ### Places to write tests
 * `web/handlers` covers site-functionality usable by all
 * `web/handlers/admin` covers admin-only functionality
-* `admindb/sqlite` covers tests that are using default data as opposed to a given tests's mockdata
+* `roomdb/sqlite` covers tests that are using default data as opposed to a given tests's mockdata

 ## Goquery
-The frontend tests, the tests that check for the presence of various elements on served pages, use the module [`goquery`](https://github.com/PuerkitoBio/goquery) for querying the returned HTML.
+The frontend tests—tests that check for the presence of various elements on served pages—use the module [`goquery`](https://github.com/PuerkitoBio/goquery) for querying the returned HTML.

+## Snippets
 #### Print the raw html of the corresponding page
 ```
     html, _ := ts.Client.GetHTML(url)